kenCarne/constellation_coverage/README.md

 ## Features
 - Generates a heatmap of satellite coverage based on position data.
 - Overlays the heatmap on a world map of oceans from Natural Earth shapefiles.
-- Provides counts of satellite passes at specific geographic points.

 ## Requirements